all-of-us/workbench/README.md

 * instance: Cloud Sql Instance

 ###Examples:
+#### Generate denormalized tables in the BigQuery cdr only one time when it is released or as needed
+`./project.rb make-bq-denormalized-tables --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 `
+##### Result is
+1. The BigQuery dataset has new denormalized tables for cohort builder to work.
 #### Generate count data in BigQuery from a cdr release
 `./project.rb generate-cdr-counts --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 --workbench-project all-of-us-workbench-test --public-project all-of-us-workbench-test --cdr-version 20180206 --bin-size 20 --bucket all-of-us-workbench-private-cloudsql`
 ##### Result is